Continuing Education Guidelines

 If you owe a cancellation fee, you will not be allowed to register for an internal course or attend an external course until the fee has been paid.

-- If employee is signed up for a Fairview Sponsored internal CE at the time of resignation/termination, employee may pay out of pocket to attend the course.
+- If employee (Core or Casual) is signed up for a Fairview Sponsored internal CE at the time of resignation/termination, employee may pay out of pocket to attend the course.
 Payment must be made immediately upon resignation/termination or the employee will be canceled from the class.
+If a core employee is staying on as a casual for FRS; the casual therapist will not owe for the Fairview sponsored internal CE.

 - If external course work has been funded by Fairview and employee wishes to attend after resignation/voluntary termination, the employee must reimburse FRS 100% of the costs.